-3.2.
-The intentions for change
+3.2 The intentions for change

-In order to receive information and feedback for the perception and readiness for the proposed organisational change following three main activities were planned and executed during the development of the D3.4 and further analysed for its update D3.14:
+In order to receive information and feedback for the perception and readiness for the proposed organisational change following three main activities were planned and executed during the development of the D3.4:

 - 1. Gathering and sustaining the Focus Group (FG) on Governance and Management.
 The Focus Group provided a structured discussions and interactions of participating organisations and their representatives on topics of interest on future ECHO organisational development and change; - 2.
 Organise interviews within the Focus Group with ECHO Partners' managers in order to assess the readiness and intentions for change, as well as to assess building blocks of the ADKAR; - 3.
 Test the proposed Strategic Planning Process (within development of the D3.3) and provide additional awareness and knowledge to participants by organising a Simulation Game.